aarons-talks/2018-12-12-KubeCon-North-America/README.md

 ## Step 2 - Set Up Docker Environment

-For minikube, run this in your terminal to set up all the environment variables draft needs:
+For Minikube, run this in your terminal to set up all the environment variables draft needs:

 ```console
 eval $(minikube docker-env)